Shimonzu/Ultralinks/README.md

 #####During Update:
 1. Re-emphasize the features that each user hasn't been using, and the additional value that is provided by these features.
 2. If possible, provide again, a quick video showing how to customize Ultralinks.

-An in-depth explanation of your process
-What algorithms and techniques did you use?
-How did you validate your results?
-What interesting insights did you gain?
-Code walk-through
-Give an overview of what each section of your code does.
-Make it clear to the reader of your repo how they should navigate your code.
-If you have a particular bit of code you think is clever or where the meat of your work is, make sure to point it out.
-If you tell them what to look at, they will listen.
-How to run on my own
-Give instructions for how to run your code on their computer (e.g. Run python scraper.py to collect the data, then run...)